Elias-Ladenburger/Elias-Ladenburger.github.io/_posts/2023-04-08-Hwo-to-roadmap-a-project.md

 In reality, however, this precision in planning is almost impossible to implement, as unforeseen and unforeseeable events always occur: an important team member falls ill, a customer suddenly has a new idea and wants it to be taken into account in development or a competitor launches a comparable product on the market from which it is now necessary to differentiate oneself (see, among others: "The Black Swan" by Nassim Taleb).
 Delays and rescheduling are part of everyday project management.

+An ideal roadmap would reflect all these factors, ideally even planning for them.
+The difficulty here, however, is that while we humans are very good at estimating immediate tasks (the reader probably has a pretty good idea of what he or she can do today), we are getting worse at predicting our performance in the future - for example, what we can do today in a year's time).
+The longer a roadmap plans into the future, the more expensive it becomes.
+This inevitably raises the question of the cost/benefit ratio.
+The time and energy invested in creating a perfect roadmap could ultimately be invested directly in the progress of the project.

+**Be stubborn on the vision**